wagtail/rfcs/text/041-org-wide-guidelines.md

 ## Proposed measures

-The following are a series of rules that will be documented and will need to be met before a package can be added to Wagtails organisation.
+The following are a series of rules that will be documented and will need to be met before a package can be added to the Wagtail organisation.

-A Wagtail project template will also be produced that includes all of these to make migration simpler (see what (ala [Webpack](https://github.com/webpack-contrib/webpack-defaults) does as a good example).
+A Wagtail project template will also be produced that includes all of these to make migration simpler (see what [Webpack](https://github.com/webpack-contrib/webpack-defaults) does as a good example).

 ### Code of conduct

-All Wagtail org projects must adhere to [Wagtails code of conduct)[https://github.com/wagtail/wagtail/blob/master/CODE_OF_CONDUCT.md] and must reference it in their readme file.
+All Wagtail's org projects must adhere to [Wagtail’s code of conduct)[https://github.com/wagtail/wagtail/blob/master/CODE_OF_CONDUCT.md] and must reference it in their readme file.

 ### Contributing guidelines